biandratti/huginn-proxy/FEATURES.md

 ## TLS Session Resumption

-**TLS 1.2 session IDs and TLS 1.3 session tickets**
+**Stateless session tickets only**

 Session resumption reduces handshake overhead for subsequent connections.
-TLS 1.2 uses server-side session ID caching (
-default: 256 sessions), while TLS 1.3 uses stateless session tickets.

-Enabled by default.
-Configurable via `session_resumption.enabled` and `session_resumption.max_sessions` (for TLS 1.2 cache size).
+Huginn issues **stateless TLS session tickets** (used by both TLS 1.2 and 1.3) from a single process-wide ticketer shared across certificate hot-reloads, so tickets stay decryptable after a reload.
+There is **no server-side session cache**.

+Enabled by default; toggle with `session_resumption.enabled`. mTLS domains never resume (see below).

-Limitation: TLS 1.3 ticket lifetime and rotation are managed by rustls defaults.
+Limitation: ticket lifetime and rotation are managed by rustls defaults.
 No manual control over ticket encryption keys or expiration.

 ## mTLS (Mutual TLS)

-**Client certificate authentication**
+**Per-domain client certificate authentication**

-When enabled, clients must present a valid certificate signed by the configured CA. Supports multiple CA certificates in a single file.

-This is a global setting.
-Either all routes require client certs, or none do.

-Limitation: No per-route mTLS configuration.
-No option for optional client certificates (it's either required or disabled).
+A `[[domains]]` entry that sets `client_ca_path` requires clients to present a valid certificate signed by one of the CAs in that bundle (multiple CA certificates per file supported).
+Because the client verifier is bound to each domain's own TLS `ServerConfig`, mTLS is **per-domain**: one listener can freely mix domains that require client certs with public ones.
+An mTLS domain never resumes a TLS session, so the client certificate is re-verified on every connection.

+Limitation: client auth is required-or-absent per domain (no "optional client certificate" mode), and there is no per-route granularity below the domain.

 ## Fingerprinting